-INTRODUCTION 3
+Introduction 3

-MANAGEMENT PROPOSALS 2
+Management Proposals

-1. Board of Directors
+Board of Directors

-2. Board Responsiveness 5
+Board Responsiveness

-3. Auditors 5
+Auditors

-4. Takeover Defenses / Shareholder Rights
+Takeover Defenses / Shareholder Rights

-5. Miscellaneous Governance Provisions
+Miscellaneous Governance Provisions 5

-6. Capital Structures E
+Capital Structures (

-7. Executive and Director Compensation 6
+Executive and Director Compensation

-8. Mergers and Corporate Restructurings £
+Mergers and Corporate Restructurings (

-9. Mutual Fund Proxies
+Mutual Fund Proxies 7

-SHAREHOLDER PROPOSALS -
+Shareholder Proposals 7

-10. Shareholder Proposals on Corporate Governance and Executive Compensation
+Shareholder Proposals on Corporate Governance and Executive Compensation 7

-11. Shareholder Proposals on Social and Environmental Topics
+Shareholder Proposals on Social and Environmental Topics 7

-11. Shareholder Froposais on Social and Environmental Topics /

 ISS' Social Advisory Services division recognizes that socially responsible investors have dual objectives: financial and social.
-Socially responsible investors invest for economic gain, as do all investors, but they also require that companies in which they invest conduct their business in a socially and environmentally responsible manner.
+Socially responsible investors invest for economic gain, as do all investors, but they also require that the companies in which they invest conduct their business in a socially and environmentally responsible manner.

-The dual objectives carry through to the proxy voting activity, after the security selection process is completed.
-In voting their shares, socially responsible institutional shareholders are concerned not only with economic returns to shareholders and good corporate governance, but also with the ethical behavior of corporations and the social and environmental impact of their actions.
+These dual objectives carry through to socially responsible investors' proxy voting activity once the security selection process is completed.
+In voting their shares, socially responsible institutional shareholders are concerned not only with sustainable economic returns to shareholders and good corporate governance but also with the ethical behavior of corporations and the social and environmental impact of their actions.

 Social Advisory Services has, therefore, developed proxy voting guidelines that are consistent with the dual objectives of socially responsible shareholders.
 On matters of social and environmental import, the guidelines seek to reflect a broad consensus of the socially responsible investing community.
-Generally, Social Advisory Services takes as frame of reference policies that have been developed by groups such as the Interfaith Center on Corporate Responsibility, the General Board of Pension and Health Benefits of the United Methodist Church, Domini Social Investments, and other leading church shareholders and socially responsible mutual fund companies.
-Additionally, Social Advisory Services incorporates the active ownership and investment philosophies of leading globally recognized initiatives such as the United Nations Environment Programme Finance Initiative (UNEP FI), the United Nations Principles for Responsible Investment (UNPRI), the United Nations Global Compact, and environmental and social European Union Directives.
+Generally, we take as our frame of reference policies that have been developed by groups such as the Interfaith Center on Corporate Responsibility, the General Board of Pension and Health Benefits of the United Methodist Church, Domini Social Investments, and other leading church shareholders and socially responsible mutual fund companies.
+Additionally, we incorporate the active ownership and investment philosophies of leading globally recognized initiatives such as the United Nations Environment Programme Finance Initiative (UNEP FI), the United Nations Principles for Responsible Investment (UNPRI), the United Nations Global Compact, and environmental and social European Union Directives.